Elevator Test Tower

 Pictured here are the bridge pylons for the Petrovsky Fairway cable-stayed bridge, which is a crucial link in the St. Petersburg Western High Speed Diameter Project.
 This is the largest PPP road construction project in the world today and the first urban high-speed toll motorway in Russia.

-Elba Yaritim Sondazh Inshaat, the general contractor on this project, hired Gleitbau GmbH to slipform the two bridge pylons.
+Elba Yaritim Sondazh Inshaat, the general contractor on this project, hired a specialist subcontractor to slipform the two bridge pylons.
 The pylons are approximately 114 m tall with outside dimensions of roughly 5.0 m x 6.0 m per leg.
 The pylons were completed in 2014.
 Slipforming was chosen because of the speed of construction and the resulting structural durability, as the towers have no construction joints or form-tie holes.

 Anchorage Area